 Have a break from the hustle and bustle and spend a couple of nights in the quiet, peaceful surrounds of the Valley.

 Welcome to Charlies cottage in Yarramalong Valley.
 This is one of the most picturesque country areas of NSW.
-Charlies Cottage is an Historic Heritage Cottage (circa 1901) with all modern facilities.
+Charlies Cottage is an Historic Heritage Cottage (circa 1901).

-This character filled, pet-friendly, 2 bedroom cottage with all the charm of yesteryear, but with modern facilities, is an unforgettable hideaway you will definitely want to revisit.
+This character filled, pet-friendly, 2 bedroom cottage with all the charm of yesteryear.
+An unforgettable hideaway you will definitely want to revisit.
 Whether you are a family wanting a relaxing getaway with plenty for the kids to do; or a couple who want a romantic getaway set against a backdrop of the gorgeous Yarramalong Valley, we are certain you will have a great time at Charlies Cottage.

-The main bedroom has a queen bed with wool blanket & doona.
-A very big bed that is very snugly to sink into!
+The main bedroom has a queen bed with wool blanket & doona, very snug to sink into!
 The second bedroom has a double bunk bed (2 in the bottom bunk and a single on top) and another single bed, complete with wool blankets & doona.
 All linen is provided (incl. towels).